ericgarciaresearch/RAMeN/README.md

 When to adjust:

-If many poor-quality matches are retained, increase to 95–97.
 Keep relatively lenient or the default when using the Regional-Remix Module for downstream refinement.
+Increase to 95–100, If many poor-quality matches are retained or Regional-Remix is not being used.

 --qcov (default: 90)